Plans and pricing

 Feature-based

-Feature-based pricing defines plan tiers based on the number of features or usage.
-This model works well for apps offering multiple features or measuring usage.
+Feature-based pricing lets you define plan tiers based on feature access or usage limits.
+This model is ideal for apps that offer multiple features or that measure user activity and consumption.

-For example, an app can offer 5 features on the basic plan, 10 on the intermediate plan, 15 on the advanced plan, and 20 on the premium plan.
+• An app offers 5 features on the Basic plan, 10 on Intermediate, 15 on Advanced, and 20 on Premium.

-An app can offer up to 50 actions on the basic plan, 100 on the intermediate plan, 250 on the advanced plan, and 500 on the premium plan.
+• An app offers up to 50 actions on Basic, 100 on Intermediate, 250 on Advanced, and unlimited on Premium.

 Seat-based

-It is simple, straightforward, and scalable for users, but it may deter companies or organizations with more seats from subscribing.
+It is simple, scalable, and easy for customers to understand.
+However, it may deter large companies or organizations with more seats from subscribing.

-For example, a monday.com account has 200 seats and creates an app subscription accordingly.
-When they upgrade their monday.com subscription to 300 seats, they will be prompted to upgrade in the UI.
+A monday.com account with 200 seats purchases an app subscription for that size.
+If they expand to 300 seats, they will be prompted to upgrade their app accordingly in the UI.

-If you have a different type of app or want to implement your own blocking mechanism, you can verify an account's size using the apps_monetization_info
+If you're building a different type of app or prefer to manage access yourself, you can verify an account's seat count via the apps_monetization_info endpoint.
+This requires the account:read scope.

 query {